robotframework/robotframework/tools/README.txt

     HTML and TSV formats.

 statuschecker
-    A tool for checking that tests failed for excpeted reasons and that keywords have correct log messages.
+    A tool for checking that tests failed for expected reasons and that keywords have correct log messages.

 times2csv